graphcore/poprithms/poprithms/notes/memory/chain/Chain.md

 `DimShuffle(2 0 1) -> Reshape(5,7,6)` is the same as `Reshape(6,5,7) -> DimShuffle(1 2 0)`.

-When a swap contains a Reshape, special care needs to be taken, and is not always possible.
+When a swap contains a Reshape, special care needs to be takenm and is only valid in certain cases.
 Examples where it is *not* possible to perform a swap are

 1) `(3,2) -> Reshape(2,3) -> DimShuffle(0 1)`